TITLE 77: PUBLIC HEALTH

 Section 890.1140 Special Applications and Installations

-a) An atmospheric vacuum breaker shall be installed between the control valve and the fixture and in such a manner that it will not be subject to water pressure, except the pressure incidental to water flowing to the fixture.
+a) Atmospheric Vacuum Breaker.
+An atmospheric vacuum breaker shall be installed between the control valve and the fixture in a manner that it will not be subject to water pressure, except the pressure incidental to water flowing to the fixture.
 An atmospheric vacuum breaker shall be installed on the outlet side of the control valve.

 c) Flushing Tanks.
-Flushing tanks shall be equipped with anti-siphon ball cocks.
-The ball cock shall be installed with the critical level of the vacuum breaker at least one inch above the full opening of the overflow pipe.
-In cases where the ball cock has no hush tube, the bottom of the water supply inlet shall be installed one inch above the top of the overflow pipe.
+Flushing tanks shall be equipped with anti-siphon ballcocks.
+The ballcocks shall be installed with the critical level of the vacuum breaker at least 1 inch above the full opening of the overflow pipe.
+If the ballcock has no hush tube, the bottom of the water supply inlet shall be installed 1 inch above the top of the overflow pipe.
 (See Section 890.650(d).)

 d) Lawn Sprinklers.
-Any lawn sprinkler system connected to a potable water supply shall be equipped with a reduced pressure principle backflow preventer assembly (RPZ).
-The RPZ may be located outside provided it is protected from freezing or is removed at the end of the season, and it conforms with Section 890.1130(g)(1).
+Any lawn sprinkler system connected to a potable water supply shall be equipped with an RPZ.
+The RPZ may be located outside provided that it is protected from freezing or is removed at the end of the season, and it complies with Section 890.1130(g)(1).